crypticCaroline/ms1-plantfactory/README.md

     --md-brown: #2a2020;
      }

-This means if the buisness decides at any point to change the key colours they can easily change it in the variable so that they do not need to go through and change every colour individually.
+This means if the business decides at any point to change the key colours they can easily change it in the variable so that they do not need to go through and change every colour individually.
 ![Colour scheme](README-files/colors.png)

 For the rest of the colour scheme, I have kept the range of colours to a minimum using only a few additional colours where needed.
 I have used a mid brown and dark brown for some text.
 This still ties in with the theme of nature but provides a better design.